serokell/serokell-util/serokell-style.md

 3. Everything from current target (like `Bench.*` or `Test.*`).
 4. Qualified imports

 Put a blank line between each group of imports.
-It is also okay to put blank lines between `Data` and `Control` section of std imports because these sections are usually big enough.

 The imports in each group should be sorted alphabetically, by module name.